getsentry/dotnet-assembly-alias/blog.md

 ## The problem

 Most plugin based models load all assemblies into a single shared context.
 This is the common approach as it has better memory usage and startup performance.
-The history and rules of assembly loading in .NET is convoluted, with the current status being that it is difficult (and sometime impossible) to load multiple different versions of the same assembly into a shared context.
-For example it is not possible to load both versions 12.0.2 and 12.0.3 of Newtonsoft.Json.dll into the same context.
-In a plugin environment, the resulting behavior is, based on the load order of plugins, the reference used in the first loaded plugin is then used by every subsequent plugin.
+The history and rules of assembly loading in .NET is convoluted, with the current status being that it is difficult (and sometimes impossible) to load multiple different versions of the same assembly into a shared context.
+For example, it is not possible to load both versions 12.0.2 and 12.0.3 of `Newtonsoft.Json.dll` into the same context.
+In a plugin environment, the resulting behavior is often based on the load order of plugins.
+The reference used in the first loaded plugin is then used by every subsequent plugin.
 So if a plugin relies on a later version of a reference than the on initially loaded, that plugin will fail at either load time or runtime.
 This problem is commonly referred to a [Diamond Dependency conflict](https://jlbp.dev/what-is-a-diamond-dependency-conflict).

+More specifically in the Unity world, UPM (Unity Package Manager) packages can include one or more DLLs that can cause such conflicts when used together.
+Since Unity added support o .NET Standard 2.0, different package developer (include Unity themselves), started bundling some `System` DLLs such as `System.Runtime.CompilerServices.dll`, `System.Memory.dll` and `System.Buffers.dll`.
+From the release of .NET version 5.0, a lot of these DLLs have since become part of the standard library, that means there's no need to bring them in via NuGet or bundled in a UPM package.
+The Sentry SDK for .NET, is already dependency-free when targeting .NET 5 or higher.
+In the case of Unity, even though there's work towards supporting .NET 6, we required a solution to unblock a growing number of users hitting issues with more than one package bundling these DLLs.

-## Other options considered and ruled out
+## Options we considered and ruled out

 ### [Costura](https://github.com/Fody/Costura)